Dry Aloo Sabzi

 Instructions

-• The first thing is to take 4 medium-sized potatoes along with 1 glass of water in a pressure cooker.
+• Take 4 medium-sized potatoes along with 1 glass of water in a pressure cooker.
 Cook on a medium flame until 3 to 4 whistles come.
 When whistles come down naturally pull them easily.

 • When the potatoes cool down, peel them off.